-Moderation approach to main assessment: Second marking as sampling or moderation Assessment Feedback: Written feedback on assignments.
+Moderation approach to main assessment: Moderation by sampling of the cohort

+Assessment Feedback: Written feedback on assignments.

 Failure Redemption: Re-sit examination and/or essay as appropriate.

 Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.